ForestAdmin/agent-nodejs/docs/deployment/forest-cli-commands/branch.md

   BRANCH_NAME  The name of the branch to create.

 OPTIONS
   -d, --delete            Delete the branch.
+  -f, --format=table|json [default: table] Output format.
+  -o, --origin=origin     Set the origin of the created branch.
   --force                 When deleting a branch, skip confirmation.
   --help                  Display usage information.
   --projectId=projectId   The id of the project to create a branch in.
 ```

 Here are a few extra details on how it works.